-B. The Grand Procession All the preparations led to a grand procession and Jesus' acceptance as King.
+B. The Grand Procession and Celebration After the preparations, there was the grand procession itself and a grand celebration as Jesus was acclaimed King.
 Jesus rode on a colt which had never been ridden before, but He was God-the Lord of Creation-so neither the weight of Jesus nor all the noise and commotion of the crowd bothered the colt at all.
 The streets of Jerusalem were swollen with people.
-Since every Jewish male from 12 years old and up was required to gather in Jerusalem for Passover and since many would bring the rest of their family along as well, Jerusalem, a city of 500,000 people, would be filled with over 2 million people; most likely 10's of thousands would have lined the streets as Jesus entered "riding on a donkey, on a colt, the foal of a donkey" (Zechariah 9:9).
+Since every Jewish male from 12 years old and up was required to gather in Jerusalem for Passover and since many would bring the rest of their family along as well, Jerusalem, a city of 500,000 people, would be filled with over 2 million people; thousands would have lined the streets as Jesus entered "riding on a donkey, on a colt, the foal of a donkey" (Zechariah 9:9).

 Many of the people knew who Jesus was-they had seen Him or heard of Him; they may have known someone who had been healed by Him.
 So, as He rode into Jerusalem, Matthew wrote that "A very large crowd spread their cloaks on the road, while others cut branches from the trees and spread them on the road" (Matt.
 21:8).
 The expectation that the Messiah had finally come to bring deliverance from all foreign oppression was so great that the crowd began to shout words from Psalm 118:25-26, a Messianic psalm, "Blessed is the king who comes in the name of the Lord!"
 "Peace in heaven and glory in the highest!"
-Matthew 21:9 says that they also shouted, "Hosanna to the Son of David!"
-"Blessed is he who comes in the name of the Lord!"
+Matthew 21:9 adds that they also shouted, "Hosanna to the Son of David!" ""Blessed is he who comes in the name of the Lord!"
 "Hosanna in the highest!"
 Hosanna means "save now."
 Jesus had come to bring deliverance, but not from Roman rule but from the rule of sin in people's lives.
 The people wanted and expected deliverance from Rome.
 Jesus came to bring deliverance from sin.